Thank you for your interest in IAEI News, the official magazine of the International Association of Electrical Inspectors.

 Copy Deadline: August 8

-We invite you to submit articles on any topic related to the electrical industry that are informational, instructional and does not promote or endorse a product or company.
+We invite you to submit articles on any topic related to the electrical industry that is informational, instructional and does not promote or endorse a product or company.
 (Advertorials may be purchased for this purpose.)
-Stories written on the issue theme will receive an advanced placement.
+Stories written on the issue theme will receive advanced placement.

 Guidelines for Authors

 Authors should cover either new developments in the electrical industry or in-depth technically-oriented subjects.
 National Electrical Code updates and articles about Code calculations are often the most read type of articles.
 Major features should have broad appeal and focus on practical matters; purely theoretical material is not accepted.

 Authors are not required to be IAEI members.

 You are encouraged to include photographs, slides, and diagrams that support the text of your manuscript.
 Graphics must be sent in a separate file; do not embed the graphics in the text of the manuscript.
 High-quality photos include JPEG photos scanned at 300 dpi.
 Please do not submit PowerPoint files (export to PDF if necessary).

 Study these guidelines and take note of important information such as unsolicited manuscripts, style, deadlines, and various copyright notices.
 The best way to inquire about potential interest in a topic is to send an email (through the button below or directly to firstname.lastname@example.org) with a proposal and full-sentence outline.

 Submit an article